-Dutch brown cafés are usually found in the city center and old town of Amsterdam, as well as in many other Dutch cities.
+Dutch brown cafés are usually found in the city center, the old town of Amsterdam, and many other Dutch cities.
 They are known for their cozy atmosphere and friendly staff.
-The walls and ceilings are covered with dark brown, wood panels, giving the pub its distinctive color.
+The walls and ceilings are covered with dark brown wood panels, giving the pub its distinctive color.

-Additionally, the interior is adorned with photographs, mirrors, and old Dutch paintings giving it a unique charm.
+The interior is adorned with photographs, mirrors, and old Dutch paintings, giving it a unique charm.
 The name “brown café” is derived from the warm and inviting interior, which provides an ideal atmosphere for a relaxing evening.

 What are brown cafés in Amsterdam?

 Brown cafés (or bruin cafés in Dutch) in the Netherlands are traditional pubs with dark brown wood and wooden floors.
 They are also known to be called brown bars or brown pubs.
-They are usually spots to drink a beer, a coffee, and/or a quick bite to eat.
+They are usually spots to drink a beer, a coffee, and/or a quick bite.

 Some even act as a tasting room for their jenever (Dutch gin).
 They are a huge part of Dutch culture and worth visiting multiple during any trip to the Netherlands.

 What is a bruin café or brown café?